Apr 18th 2019 Back to latest news

 Different breeds lay different coloured eggs.

-At the end of Summer chickens usually go into natural moult, loosing feathers and generally looking very scruffy whilst new feathers grow.
+At the end of Summer chickens usually go into natural moult, losing feathers and generally looking very scruffy whilst new feathers grow.
 This is an annual process.

 Beak trimming is routinely performed on laying hens in the UK but fortunately prohibited under Soil Association Organic standards.
 We are not organic but agree wholeheartedly this painful practice is not welcome here.
 There is no need.
 Hens only feather peck if overcrowded and prevented from expressing their natural behaviour.
 We agree a happy hen is a hen that can forage, ground scratch and dust-bathe, which is their basic natural need.